 For undergraduate students at UManitobaIf you are an undergraduate student at UManitoba and would like to get involved in research with me (e.g. during the summer) or do an honours project in my group, please contact me directly (please attach your CV and transcript).
 I am particularly interested in students who have good background in both programming and math/stats (e.g. CS major with joint degree or minor in math, stats, physics).
 I strongly encourage you to apply for NSERC USRA and other fundings available (see here and here).
 Note that most of these funding applications require a minimum GPA of 3.5/4.5, but realistically speaking, you need a GPA close to 4.0/4.5 in order to be competitive.
 It will also be helpful if you have taken one or more courses in related areas, e.g. computer vision, image processing, machine learning, artificial intelligence, etc.

 For undergraduate students outside of CanadaIf you are from certain countries, you might consider applying through the MITACS Globalink Internship program, which funds you for an internship at a Canadian university in the summer.
 Typically you should apply in September of your 3rd year.
 I usually have 1-2 projects under the MITACS Globalink program every year.
 You can search for these projects and apply directly from the MITACS Globalink website.
 MITACS has its own screening and matching process, you do not need to contact me before applying.
 Unfortunately I do not have time to respond to individual inquiries regarding the internship.
+I normally DO NOT do phone/skype interview when selecting Globalink interns.
 If there is anything (e.g. prior research experience, personal projects, etc.) that you would like me to know about, please include those information in your application materials, e.g. by putting a URL to your personal website or Github page in your CV.
 Once you are accepted to the program and matched to my project, I will provide you the relevant information and resources to help you get started on the project.

 Other than MITACS Globalink, we do not have funded internship positions for undergraduate students outside of Canada.
 If you want to join my lab as an undergrad intern, you need to have your own funding.